mihanizator/developer-site/getting-started.md

 ### Creating Account

 Visit [https://app.exogress.com](https://app.exogress.com/) to create a new account and follow the instructions.
-Make sure you have activated your account.
+If you signed up using email, make sure you have activated your account.

 ### Choose your account and subdomain names

+You will be prompted to provide your account name.
+This will be associated with your third-level domain name in Exogress, and couldn't be changed.
-Custom third-leved subdomain under `exg.link` is provided for your apps and is available by default.
-You could always add your own domain at any time later.
+Next, we ask you to specify a fourth-level subdomain - this will be the first default url.
+These domains are free and you could always add your own domain at any time later.

 ### Creating Project